top of page

 Helping parents make decisions their children can thrive within.

-Parenting mediation offers a calm, guided process to help parents communicate clearly, reduce conflict, and make decisions that prioritise their children’s wellbeing.
-Each parent begins with a separate private intake session with me, providing an opportunity to share your perspective, concerns, and goals confidentially.
+Parenting mediation provides a calm, structured process to help parents communicate more effectively, reduce conflict, and make practical decisions that prioritise their children’s wellbeing.

-Here, we explore what matters most to each of you as parents and begin developing agreements that reflect your children's best interests.
+Together, we explore what matters most to each of you as parents and work toward practical agreements that reflect your children’s best interests now and into the future.

-My approach is grounded in child-focused practice — helping parents rebuild respectful communication and design practical, lasting arrangements where children feel safe, loved, and supported across both homes.
+My approach is grounded in child-focused practice — helping parents strengthen communication and create workable arrangements where children can feel secure, connected, and supported across both homes.

 What to Expect